asigalov61/Optimus-VIRTUOSO/README.md

 ### ORIGINAL BASE-LINE IMPLEMENTATION:

-This is an auto-regressive implementation (char-based approach) which has its benefits but also drawbacks However, this is the most interesting and fastest implementation because it allows to do many different things
+This is an auto-regressive implementation (char-based approach) which has its benefits but also drawbacks However, this is the most interesting, flexible, and versatile implementation that allows to try many different things

-For SOTA, non-auto-regressive, token-based approach see Optimus VIRTUOSO: Relative Global Attention Edition below
+For SOTA, non-auto-regressive, token-based implementation see Optimus VIRTUOSO: Relative Global Attention Edition below

 [![Open In Colab][colab-badge]][colab-notebook]